 Passport/Visas: You will need a valid full passport.
 Please ensure it has six months before expiry prior your departure date.
 Visa application must be made before departure to your nearest Russian Embassy.
 Prior to applying for your visa, please check dates on your passport.
 To acquire a visa you will need four passport photos, travel insurance certificate and a tourist voucher (available from us upon request).

-It is advisable to bring some money in cash for the trip.
+Money: It is advisable to bring some money in cash for the trip.
 ATMs are not always reliable or might have a low daily withdrawal limit.

 Lightweight long thermal underwear – tops and bottoms